 - New with the P900 is an iOS version of Epson Print Layout, which lets you print directly to the printer from an iPad or iPhone.
 It’s surprisingly well-constructed, with a good feature set, and it offers a color-managed workflow, supporting all of Epson’s standard papers.
 It doesn’t yet support custom paper types and profiles, but we would expect to see that at some point.

 In the end, three things make the SureColor P700 and P900 worthwhile: phenomenal print quality, dedicated channels for the Matte and Photo Black inks, and the fact that we can put single sheets of fine art and specialty media in the primary paper feed.
-Satisfied P600 or P800 owners really don’t need move up to the new models—unless you love to print on glossy papers and want the increased Dmax—but if you’re looking for a good pigment-based inkjet, and don’t want to go for a more expensive (and professional) option, the P900 especially is a good choice.
-Just be prepared for a bit of pain from time to time as you learn the ropes.
+Satisfied P600 or P800 owners really don’t need move up to the new models — unless you love to print on glossy papers and want the increased Dmax — but if you’re looking for a good pigment-based inkjet, and don’t want to go for a more expensive (and pro-oriented) option, the P900 especially is a great choice, given its bigger, more cost-effective ink cartridges.

 Review updated 02/19/2021, with notes on ink usage from Red River’s testing.